KULeuven-MICAS/zigzag-imc/README.md

 *: features are planned to be integrated into the base ZigZag framework.

-## In-Memory Computing Model Description
+## In-Memory Computing Hardware Cost Model Description
 Our SRAM-based In-Memory Computing model is a versatile, parameterized model designed to cater to both Analog IMC and Digital IMC.
 Since hardware costs are technology-node dependent, we have performed special calibration for the 28nm technology node.
 The model has been validated against 7 chips from the literature.
 A summary of the hardware settings for these chips is provided in the following table.